menu

 Another notable thing is that Grayland is an extremely popular destination for tourists and seasonal residents.
 So much of the population is seasonal such that the town’s population swells significantly during the vacation season, and drops again when the season ends.
 Because of this, much of the local economy is centered around tourism; some businesses may be operated only during the high season.
 During the low season, year-round residents will notice that the city is a substantially quieter place to live.

-One of the nice things about Grayland is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Grayland is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

 Demographics

-The percentage of adults in Grayland who are college-educated is close to the national average for all communities of 21.84%: 18.77% of the adults in Grayland have a bachelor's degree or advanced degree.
+The education level of Grayland citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+18.77% of adults 25 and older in Grayland have a college degree.

 The per capita income in Grayland in 2022 was $50,777, which is wealthy relative to Washington and the nation.
 This equates to an annual income of $203,108 for a family of four.
 However, Grayland contains both very wealthy and poor people as well.